-Our nationally recognized ENT specialists and our superb administrative and clinical team collaborate closely to provide world-class, personalized care for the patients with ENT disorders, whether they come to us from just around the corner or around the world.
-We are committed to quality and service at every level of patient care for every condition, from ear infection to something more serious.
+Our nationally recognized ENT specialists and our superb administrative and clinical team collaborate closely to provide world-class, personalized care for patients with ENT disorders, whether they come to us from just around the corner or around the world.
+We are committed to quality and service at every level of patient care for every condition, from ear infections to something more serious.

 ColumbiaDoctors otolaryngologists have expertise in otology/neurotology/skull base surgery, head and neck cancer treatment, endoscopic sinus surgery, audiology and speech disorders, swallowing and laryngologic surgery, facial plastic and reconstructive surgery, sleep and snoring disorders, and pediatric otolaryngology.
 They work with audiologists to provide evaluation and treatment for patients with hearing and balance disorders, including tinnitus.
 We also offer the latest technology in digital, programmable, and conventional hearing aids.

 We treat both adults and children and often can perform the evaluation and treatment in one office visit.

 Audiology and Hearing

 We offer state-of-the-art diagnostic tools for hearing loss, as well as the most current technologies to manage hearing loss, including digital hearing aids, implantable devices, assistive listening devices, and personal amplification systems.
 The wide array of rehabilitation services we offer includes auditory training, management of tinnitus (ringing in the ear), speech reading, and orientation to the use of hearing aids.